Jonathan Bowden: Freedom Party (2001–2003)

-British National Party
+British National Party (2003–2007)

-In 2003 Bowden joined the BNP.
-He was appointed Cultural Officer, a position that was created by Nick Griffin, the party's leader at the time, to give Bowden an official role.
-In July 2007 Bowden resigned both his position and his membership after a dispute between him, Griffin and other individuals within the party.
-Although he gave speeches throughout England and Wales at local meetings for the BNP, he never re-joined the party, and cut all ties after the 2010 general election.
+In 2003 Bowden left the Freedom Party and joined the BNP.
+He was appointed Cultural Officer, a position that was created by Nick Griffin, the party's then-leader, to give Bowden an official role.
+In July 2007 Bowden resigned both his position and his membership after a dispute between him, Griffin and other individuals within the party - Bowden had supported Chris Jackson in his failed leadership bid against Griffin.
+Although he still gave speeches throughout England and Wales at local meetings for the BNP, he never rejoined the party and cut all ties after the 2010 general election.

 Many of his speeches were recorded and have been transcribed.
-Topics of his lectures included philosophers, politicians, and historical literary figures who were prominent in the far-right.
+Topics of his lectures included philosophers, politicians and historical literary figures who were prominent in the far-right.
 In late 2011 and early 2012 Bowden made 14 appearances on the American White supremacist Richard B. Spencer's Vanguard podcast.

-New Right
+New Right Committee (from 2005)

-The New Right Committee, or simply "New Right", was a pan-European nationalist and far-right think tank founded by Bowden and the activist Troy Southgate.
+The New Right Committee, or simply "New Right", was a pan-European nationalist and far-right think tank founded by Bowden and the activist Troy Southgate with Jonothon Boulter.
 The name was a reference to the French Nouvelle Droite and the group was otherwise unrelated to the wider British and American usage of the term "New Right".

 In March 2005 the group described itself on its Yahoo!
 Groups webpage: "We are opposed to liberalism, democracy and egalitarianism and fight to restore the eternal values and principles that have become submerged beneath the corrosive tsunami of the modern world."

 In June 2005 New Right announced that it would publish New Imperium, a quarterly magazine it described as an "intellectual journal".
 Bowden was the organisation's press officer.

 Death

-On 29 March 2012 Bowden died of a heart attack at his home, 14 days before his 50th birthday.
+On 29 March 2012 Bowden died of a heart attack at his home in Tadley, Hampshire, 14 days before his 50th birthday.
 In 2011 he had been released from the psychiatric ward of a hospital, to which he was involuntarily committed earlier that year after suffering a mental breakdown.

 Views

-Bowden believed that some hierarchies are good for society, that "liberalism is moral syphilis" and that native Europeans are justified in asserting their cultural, ethnic, psychological and spiritual hegemony over Europe.
+Bowden believed that hierarchies are good for society, that "liberalism is moral syphilis" and that native Europeans are justified in asserting their cultural, ethnic, psychological and spiritual hegemony over Europe.
+He was influenced by a range of philosophers and writers, including Friedrich Nietzsche, Julius Evola and Wyndham Lewis.